jasonsbeer/AmigaPCI/TechnicalManual.md

 #### 2.6.3 Cycle Termination

-The PCI cycle can end in several ways and may be terminated by the master or target device.
+The PCI cycle can end in several ways and may be terminated by the Local PCI Bridge or target device.

-##### 2.6.3.1 Master Terminated Complete Cycle
+##### 2.6.3.1 Master Terminated - Completion

-This condition is asserted when the master device has completed the intended transaction.
+This condition is asserted when the master device has completed the intended transaction without error.
 This terminiation condition is signaled by negating _FRAME while _IRDY is asserted.

-##### 2.6.3.2 Master Terminated Cycle Timeout
+##### 2.6.3.2 Master Terminated - Timeout

 timout during DMA situations

+##### 2.6.3.3 Master Terminated - Abort

+This condition exists when no target device responds to the address phase of a PCI cycle.
+The Local PCI Bridge will abort the PCI cycle when no target device responds by asserting _DEVSEL by the second falling edge of the PCI clock after the address phase.
+This is assumed to be caused by the absence of a target device with a matching base address, rather than a bus error.
+The Local PCI Bridge will return to an idle state and does not asserts no signals in response to this condition.

-##### 2.6.3.3 Target Terminated With Retry Request
+##### 2.6.3.4 Target Terminated - Retry

-This condition is signaled when the target device asserts _STOP and _TRDY before any data has been transfered.
+This condition is signaled when the target device asserts _STOP, while _TRDY is negated, before data has been transfered.
 When the target device asserts the retry condition, the Local PCI Bridge will assert _TA and _TEA together, which signals the MC68040 to immediately abort and retry the cycle.
 The Local PCI Bridge will assert retry 2 times, for a total of 3 attempts.
-If all 3 attempts result in a retry condition, the Local PCI Bridge will assert _TEA.
+If all 3 attempts result in a retry condition, the Local PCI Bridge will assert _TEA while _TA is negated.
 This indicates to the MC68040 that an error condition exists and the cycle cannot continue.
 This prevents an infinite loop of retries when a target device is not well behaved.
+This condition may occur for both burst and normal cycles.

-##### 2.6.3.4 Target Terminated With Disconnect
+##### 2.6.3.5 Target Terminated - Disconnect

 This condition is signaled when the target device asserts _STOP while _TRDY is asserted.
 The Disconnect condition is different from the Retry condition in that Disconnect is asserted after some data has already been transfered, but the target device is unable to continue transferring the requested data.
 When this condition exists, the Local PCI Bridge will assert _TEA.
 This indicates to the MC68040 that an error condition exists and the cycle cannot continue.
+This condition can only exist for burst cycles.

-##### 2.6.3.5 Target Terminated With Abort
+##### 2.6.3.6 Target Terminated - Abort

-This condition is signaled when the target device asserts _STOP and _DEVSEL.
-This is considered and abnormal termination in that the target device will never be able to supply to requested data.
+This condition can exist any time after a target device has asserted _DEVSEL and is signaled when the target device asserts _STOP and negates _DEVSEL simultaneously.
+This is considered an abnormal termination in that the target device will never be able to supply to requested data.
 When this condition exists, the Local PCI Bridge will assert _TEA.
 This indicates to the MC68040 that an error condition exists and the cycle cannot continue.
+This condition may occur for both burst and normal cycles.

 #### 2.6.4 Delayed Cycles